lordsainath/BackendSCS/Readme.md

 - first we are going to require('http') package
 - creating server using createServer() with callback function which includes req & res
 -  res.end("Hello Server")
-- to run the server we have to lister to the server by providing the port number
+- to run the server we have to listen to the server by providing the port number
 - we are also started to learn the routing in http server - (req.url) - condition
 - we also learn to how to use nodemon

 <!-- Express -->
-- cmd - npm i expressdddd
+- cmd - npm i express
-- we requir it in the file also call the function
+- we require it in the file also call the function
 - after that we create some routes using get also listen to the server

 - after that we wanted to render html so to do so we have to set the view-engine (there are many types  of view engine)